 Beyond that, I typically impose a penalty that exceeds the penalty of not having done the assignment at all.
-For instance, the penalty for cheating on an exam is usually a negative score that is not dropped.
-Depending on the circumstances, I may also require that the student complete assignments under direct supervision.
+For instance, the penalty for plagiarism in an exam is usually a negative score.
 Again, the student retains the right to appeal any such decision.